Skip to content

 Selene

-The moon itself.
-She is separate from Artemis, and has her own myth.
+Selene is the moon itself.
+She is separate from Artemis, and has her own unique myth.
+She was, however, syncretized with Artemis and Hekate in later times.

 Prayers and Hymns